IDEA TEAM

 Research Assistants

-Alondra Cervantes is a third-year undergraduate majoring in Human Biology and is an SJV Prime+ student.
+Alondra Cervantes is a forth-year undergraduate majoring in Human Biology and is an SJV Prime+ student.
 She hopes to become a pediatric oncologist in the future.
 She is

 passionate about working with children and hopes to one day help improve the care and support